schmynth/syncer/README.md

-`rm`        Removes a directory from the directories file. read        Read a directories file. sync -a     Sync all directories specified in directories file. help        Show this help message.
+`rm`        Removes a directory from the directories file. read        Read a directories file. sync -a     Sync all directories specified in directories file. help        Show this help message. test